sensorium/Mozzi/README.txt

 TimerOne library - http://www.pjrc.com/teensy/td_libs_TimerOne.html

-Mozzi has also drawn on and been influenced by:
+Mozzi has also drawn on and been influenced by (among many others):

 ead~.c puredata external (creb library) Copyright (c) 2000-2003 by Tom Schouten (GPL2)